textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 ```
 #### URLs

 - Front: https://docs.textpattern.com/build/custom-blog
 - Back: https://github.com/textpattern/textpattern.github.io/blob/master/build/custom-blog

 #### Explanation

-A doc for learning to build a custom blog by unpacking and understanding the default Textpattern theme, addressing other 'how to' type questions people often have, and provide opportunities to segue into using themes and link to that documentation.
+A document for learning to build a custom blog by unpacking and understanding the default Textpattern theme, addressing other 'how to' type questions people often have, and provide opportunities to segue into using themes and link to that documentation.

 #### Resources list

 (a list of resources to to help write the first draft, TBD)
 ```

-Nothing more could be done [until the doc is approved, if at all](#proposing), and that is where the proposal stands at time of writing this.
+Nothing more could be done [until the document is approved, if at all](#proposing), and that is where the proposal stands at time of writing this.

 Once a proposal is approved, [editorial workflow](#collaborative-editorial-workflow) begins with the person creating the new issue deciding either to take responsibility for [starting the document draft](#document-draft), at least a section or two, else leave the issue unassigned so anyone else can have the pleasure.
 [Assignees](#assignees) and [Labels](#labels) changes will be needed at every stage.

 The process finishes by publishing the new doc, and the collaborative work repeats with a new topic or issue.